Request Your Absentee Ballot NOW! Once you receive it - send it back by October 15, 2020.

 Returning the Voted Ballot

-- Once the Absentee Application and Certificate is fully executed with all relevant signatures, the voted ballot (placed inside the container-return envelope) must be returned to the county board of elections no later than 5:00 PM on Election Day.
+- Once the Absentee Application and Certificate is completed with all relevant signatures, the voted ballot (placed inside the container-return envelope) must be returned to the county board of elections no later than 5:00 PM on Election Day.

-- Absentee ballots received after 5:00 PM on Election Day will be timely only if they are received by mail no later than 5:00 PM on the third day following the date of the election, and bear a postmark that is dated on or before Election Day.
+- Absentee ballots received after 5:00 PM on Election Day will be timely only if they are received by mail no later than 5:00 PM on the third day following the date of the election, and postmarked on or before Election Day.

 - The envelope may be mailed or delivered in person to either the county board of elections office or to an open one-stop absentee voting site during the early voting period.

-Only the voter or the voter’s near relative may take possession of the absentee ballot for purpose
+Only the voter or the voter’s near relative may take possession of the absentee ballot to return it to the board of elections.